corda/corda/docs/source/running-a-notary-cluster/ha-notary-service-setup.rst

 * Oracle 11gR2
 * Oracle 12cR2

+It can also be configured to connect to other JPA-compliant databases.

 The corresponding database driver must be in the form of a JAR file and located inside the "drivers" folder of the notary service.
 Note that R3 does not provide database support.
-Should you require support for your database.
-We recommend contacting your database vendor instead.
+Should you require support for your database, we recommend contacting your database vendor instead.

 If CockroachDB is used as the database, each worker node requires a PostgreSQL JDBC driver to be placed in the ``drivers`` directory to be able to communicate with the CockroachDB Cluster.